 - Pulmonary Function Tests (PFTs)

+PFTs measure how well the lungs work.
 There are many types of tests.
-Before the age of 3, some centers can do infant PFTs.
+Some centers can do infant PFTs.
 These require sedation and are only done in certain centers.
-By 3 to 6 years old, many kids can do regular PFTs which do not require sedation, are available at most centers, and can be very useful to monitor lung function.
-PFTs measure how well the lungs work.
-These involve a series of breathing moves to test how much air the lungs take in and push out and how fast they can do it.
-If a child has a lung problem, PFTs can show what type and how severe it is.
+By 4 to 6 years old, many kids can do regular PFTs which do not require sedation, are available at most centers, and can be very useful to monitor current lung function and progression of disease.

 - Lung Biopsy

 Right now, this is the “gold standard” test used to diagnose and type many forms of chILD.
 An experienced pathologist can learn a lot about the health of the lung tissue and identify many of the chILD disorders from the lung biopsy.
 However, a biopsy does not yield a diagnosis 100 percent of the time!
 The location of the biopsy, proper handling of the sample, and the experience of the surgeon and pathologist are all vital to a successful biopsy.
 We recommend that you have biopsies performed at experienced chILD centers whenever possible